All

 Open

-Avian influenza is a disease of birds caused by influenza virus type A strains.
-Avian influenza viruses are found worldwide in numerous bird species.
-Past outbreaks of high pathogenicity...
+Avian influenza (AI), also known as bird flu, is an infectious disease of birds caused by strains of Influenza A virus.
+Avian influenza viruses are found worldwide in numerous bird species....

 Open